AusSherro/AIDungeon/README.md

 # AI Dungeon Master

-A voice-enabled AI Dungeon Master for D&D 5e using GPT-4o and ElevenLabs TTS, designed for Discord with persistent campaign state.
+A voice-enabled AI Dungeon Master for D&D 5e using GPT-4o and ElevenLabs TTS (with free Edge TTS fallback), designed for Discord with persistent campaign state.

 ---